qile2000/LAMDA-TALENT/readme.md

+**TabBench** is a benchmark with a comprehensive toolkit for tabular data learning.
+It offers the following advantages:

+1. **Diverse Methods**: Includes various classical methods, tree-based methods, and the latest popular deep learning methods.
+2. **Extensive Dataset Collection**: Equipped with 300 datasets, covering a wide range of task types, size distributions, and dataset domains.
-TabBench is a toolkit for tabular data learning.
-It has the following advantages: 1.
-Includes various classical methods, tree-based methods, and the latest popular deep learning methods.
-2. Easily allows the addition of datasets and methods.
-3. Supports diverse normalization, encoding, and metrics.
-4. We will update with extensive dataset experiment results and analysis tool codes that aid research in tabular data learning.
+3. **Customizability**: Easily allows the addition of datasets and methods.
+4. **Versatile Support**: Supports diverse normalization, encoding, and metrics.

+**Future Updates**: We will soon update with extensive dataset experiment results and analysis tool codes that aid research in tabular data learning.

 # How to Place Datasets